CoreyOliver/Wave_Release/checklist.md

         [] onselect event - show all the orders for that date [x] create page to map out the data - <ShipDateInfo />
             [] use the URL tag in fullcalendar as a link?
-    []change colors for events
+            [] set up to pull params in teh loader functionS []change colors for events
         []multiple data events
             []update the controller to get there